google-play

 - Release management - create and roll out releases across internal, closed, open, and production tracks with staged rollouts

-- Statistics and analytics - track installs, uninstalls, ratings, revenue, crashes, and user acquisition sources
+- Statistics and analytics - monitor installs, uninstalls, ratings, revenue, crashes, and user acquisition sources

 - Store listing experiments - run native A/B tests on your listing elements including icon, screenshots, descriptions, and feature graphic

-- Pre-launch reports - automatically test your app on real devices before release to catch crashes, accessibility issues, and security vulnerabilities
+- Pre-launch reports - test your app on real devices before release to catch crashes, accessibility gaps, and security vulnerabilities

 - Policy and compliance - manage content ratings, data safety declarations, and policy status